ibm-cloud-docs/account/iam-service-roles.md

 | `deployment-allowlist-ip-addresses.update` | Bulk allowlist IP addresses | Administrator, Editor, Operator |
 | `deployment-capability.read` | Read a capability | Administrator, Editor, Operator, Viewer |
 | `capability.read` | Read a capability | Administrator, Editor, Operator, Viewer |
 {: caption="Table 41.
-Service actions - Databases for MongoDB" caption-side="top"}
+Service actions - Databases for etcd" caption-side="top"}
 {: tab-title="Actions"}
-{: tab-group="databases-for-mongodb"}
+{: tab-group="databases-for-etcd"}
 {: class="simple-tab-table"}
 {: summary="Use the tab buttons to change the context of the table.
 This table provides the available actions for the service, descriptions of each, and the roles that each action are mapped to."}
 {: #actions-table41}

-## Databases for MySQL
+## Databases for MongoDB
-{: #databases-for-mysql-roles}
+{: #databases-for-mongodb-roles}

 Review the available platform and service roles and the actions mapped to each to help you assign access.
-If you're using the CLI or API to assign access, use `databases-for-mysql` for the service name.
+If you're using the CLI or API to assign access, use `databases-for-mongodb` for the service name.

 | Role | Description |
 | ----- | :----- |